Pembroke Pines Personal Injury Lawyers

 It is important to remember, however, that a victim likely will need to establish the elements of negligence in order to be able to recover compensation.
 Negligence is the failure to take proper care in one’s behavior.
 It is a legal principle intended to encourage people to be vigilant in their conduct.

 In order to establish negligence, the injured person must show that the defendant owed a duty of care to him or her, that the defendant breached this duty, that the defendant’s breach was the direct cause of the harm, and that he or she was forced to incur actual damages.
 The duty of care often refers to an obligation to act as a prudent person would behave in the same circumstances, although it may vary in some specific contexts, such as medical malpractice.

 Under Florida law, an accident victim has four years from the date of the injuries to file a lawsuit.
 This time frame is known as the statute of limitations.
 Failing to file a claim within the statute of limitations may prevent the injured person from ever recovering compensation.
-Thus, adhering strictly to deadlines and consulting an attorney without delay can be vital in asserting your right to the damages you need.
+Thus, adhering strictly to deadlines and consulting a Pembroke Pines personal injury attorney without delay can be vital in asserting your right to the damages you need.

-At Cohn & Smith, our experienced accident attorneys have helped countless individuals from Pembroke Pines and the surrounding area pursue the compensation they deserve for their injuries.
+At Cohn & Smith, our experienced car accident attorneys have helped countless individuals from Fort Lauderdale, Pembroke Pines, Davie and the surrounding area pursue the compensation they deserve for their injuries.
 We are committed to honest, diligent, and compassionate representation for each and every one of our clients.
 We proudly represent accident victims from Plantation, Weston, Aventura, and Coral Springs, among other communities.
-To learn more about your legal options, call us today at 954-431-8100 or reach us through our online form.
+To learn more about your legal options, call our Pembroke Pines personal injury lawyers today at 954-431-8100 or reach us through our online form.
 We can discuss whether you have a claim and take the appropriate steps to assert your rights if you do.